NVIDIA/cutlass/examples/55_hopper_mixed_dtype_gemm/README.md

 ## Performance

 While the example offers a harness for straightforward benchmarking, this initial implementation isn't optimized for performance in the majority of scenarios.
-We expect this implementation to be performant for `{fp16, bf16} x int8` for problems that are compute bound.
+We expect this implementation to be performant for `{fp16, bf16} x {int8, int4}` and `{fp8} x {int4}` for problems that are compute bound.
+Additionally, we expect good performance for `fp16, bf16` or `fp32` scales and zero-points.
+For best performance, it is ideal to have the scales and zero-points be the same type.

 We are currently optimizing the following cases:
 1. Memory bound cases for all types
-1. Compute bound cases for `{16-bit, 8-bit} x {4-bit, 2-bit}`

-As a result, we do not suggest using this example as a benchmarking reference until all of our optimizations are complete (this will be clearly stated in this README in a future release).

 ## Limitations

 * The type that needs to be converted must go through the register file.
 This means that the collective will swap and transpose whenever the type with fewer bits is the B operand.
-The user must be aware of when these swaps happen to control the layout of the epilogue as shown in the example.
-Note that TMA epilogues currently do not support swap + transpose, so non-tma epilogues must be used in this case.
+The user must be aware of when these swaps happen.
+Note that TMA epilogues currently do not support *implicit* swap + transpose, so non-tma epilogues must be used in this case.
 We plan to relax this limitation in a future release.

 * The layout of the narrow type must be K-major.
 This means the following:
   * Narrow type is the A operand: Must be Row-Major